NBA : "Finishing my career at the Lakers or Barça would be attractive"

 CEST

-« I try to keep all options open, we will see when September or October arrives, since decisions will have to be made », said Pau. « What is clear is that I want to play another season and do it at Barça, it would be the place that would make the most sense, Although right now it is a hypothesis, and we will have to wait for the moment to make it an option or a possibility, Pau pointed out.
+« I try to keep all options open, we will see when September or October arrives, since decisions will have to be made », said Pau. « What is clear is that I want to play another season and do it at Barça, it would be the place that would make the most sense, Although right now it is a hypothesis, and we will have to wait for the moment to make it an option or a possibility & rdquor ;, Pau pointed out.

 Innovative NBA format